 Sondheim has been a major force in the Dramatists Guild and Young Playwrights.
 Inc., two organizations that champion writers in the theater.
 He has won every conceivable award: the Kennedy Center Honors, the Pulitzer Prize, two Grammys, an Oscar and eight Tonys, including a special award for Lifetime Achievement in the Theater in 2008.
 His screenplay for the movie mystery The Last of Sheila, co-written with Anthony Perkins, won the Edgar Award for Best Motion Picture Screenplay from the Mystery Writers of America in 1974.
 Sondheim was elected to the American Academy of Arts and Letters and was awarded the Gold Medal in Music, an honor given only every four years.
 In September 2008 Sony BMG Masterworks released the CD-set, Stephen Sondheim: The Story So Far – a four CD box set, this collection contains music from Sondheim’s Broadway shows, film scores, television specials, incidental music and previously unreleased recordings as well as photographs from his personal archives.
 A Broadway theater in New York City was renamed the Stephen Sondheim Theater in his honor.
 The first book of a two-volume edition of his complete lyrics with notes and commentary: Finishing the Hat: Collected Lyrics (1954-1981) Volume One was published in Fall 2010, the second volume Look, I Made a Hat: Volume Two was published in fall of 2011.
-He has been awarded The Kennedy Center Honors, the MacDowell Medal, the President’s Medal for the Arts and an Olivier Special Award by the Society of London Theatres, as well as the Prsemium Imperisle, often referred to as the “Nobel Prize of the Arts.”
-Stephen Sondheim is also the subject of a forthcoming documentary to be produced by Frank Rich for HBO
+He has been awarded The Kennedy Center Honors, the MacDowell Medal, the President’s Medal for the Arts and an Olivier Special Award from the Society of London Theatres, as well as the Prsemium Imperisle, often referred to as the “Nobel Prize of the Arts.”
+Stephen Sondheim is also the subject of a documentary titled Six By Sondheim produced by Frank Rich for HBO.

 Mr. Sondheim serves on the Board of the Dramatists Guild, the organization of American playwrights, composers and lyricists, of which he was President from 1973 to 1981.